Elephant in the Room: Skirts and the Male Bulge

 Minimalism

-This desire may come from the flush female look that society has taught us is “normal” in a skirt:
+This desire may come from the flush female look that society might call a “normal” skirt aesthetic:

 White woman in a tight brown skirt, with hand on hip.